Ze1598/data-projects/README.md

 The results of the Power BI analysis are available [here](https://github.com/Ze1598/data-projects/blob/master/anime%20analysis/anime%20analysis%20%5Bpower%20bi%5D/anime_analysis.pdf) (a PDF of the report).

 The results of the anime_db work is available [here](https://github.com/Ze1598/data-projects/tree/master/anime%20analysis/anime_db%20%5Bpostgresql_python%5D/results) (two Jupyter Notebooks and the database ERD).

+### 2020 Stack Overflow Developer Survey
+Similar to the 2019 counterpart, but using the 2020 data.
+It is similar to last year's analysis but, in my opinion, it is better given the new knowledge and skills I've acquired since the first analysis.

+So far, the data analysis of the 2020 Stack Overflow Developer survey was made in:
+* Microsoft Power BI: data transformations in Power Query and creation of four dashboards (general data, technology-related, professional status, and other data)

+The source dataset can be downloaded [here](https://drive.google.com/file/d/1dfGerWeWkcyQ9GX9x20rdSGj7WtEpzBB/view) (the file is too large to include in the repository).

+You can find the results of the Power BI report as a PDF [here](https://github.com/Ze1598/data-projects/blob/master/SO2020DevSurvey/power%20bi/report.pdf) and as a downloadable .pbix file [here](https://github.com/Ze1598/data-projects/blob/master/SO2020DevSurvey/power%20bi/data_analysis.pbix).

 ### Demos